Queensland Snow

 Extract form ‘Christmas Snow’ by Kelly Deschler

-If any reader has a snow story of their own, please contact me, I would love to use it in these pages if you are happy for me to do so.
+If any reader has a snow story of their own, please contact me by email.
+I would love to use your story in these pages if you are happy for me to do so.
 Also, your observation and report of snow falling in SE Queensland will make a valuable contribution to the record of snow in our State.

-Nicholas Oughton is an Associate Professor at Griffith University in Brisbane, Australia.
+Nicholas Oughton is a former Associate Professor from Griffith University in Brisbane, Australia.
 For further information contact Nicholas Oughton at: najoughton@gmail.com

 ../../../Scan.jpg

 The romance of Snow.
-My Cousin Mathew is a fine painter of railway themes.
+My Cousin Matthew is a fine painter of railway themes.
+This painting shows